lilyzhai/housing-survey/README.md

 If you're a student, grad or undergrad, you probably have a vested interest in improving the off-campus housing search.
 Even Ann Arbor townies might find some use in this project ⁠— housing trends around campus may be indicative of greater trends in the city at large.

 ## Description
-The goal of this project is to conduct a detailed analysis of the state of (student) housing in A2 today.
+The goal of this project is to conduct a detailed analysis of the state of student housing in A2 today as well as create a tool that students could feasibly use to make decisions about housing.
 Questions that we hope to answer include, but are not limited to:
-* Where is the "optimal" place to live, taking into account features such as price, room size, and location?
-Can we come up with a metric for optimality?
-* What are the most desirable areas, and (how) can we predict a posting's "desirability"?
-* What trends can we observe when we sort by various metrics or features?
+* What trends can we observe in the listings when sorting by various features?
+Are there distinct trends at the neighborhood level?
-* What features are most predictive of the price?
-Any surprising insights?
+* How can we develop a regression model to predict price with a reasonable degree of accuracy?
+What features seem to be most predictive of the price?
+* Realty websites are kind of sketchy.
+After all, they *are* trying to sell you something!
+To this end, what interesting insights can we extract from the posted descriptions of each listing?
 * **...and many more to be thought of!**

 This is an exploratory project, so feel free to bring up anything you would like answered or explored!
 The scope of this project is not yet set in stone.